Syllabus for IST 331: The User

 3. COURSE ORGANIZATION

-Use L-ist331-1-SP12@lists.psu.edu to contact class members or to send grouped emails.
+Use this l-ist331@lists.psu.edu to contact class members or to send grouped emails.

-The slides used in class mostly repeat what is covered in the book and readings, but do include material that is newer or that reacts to problems and queries that arise in class.
-They will be/are available in the slides directory.
+The slides used in class mostly repeat what is covered in the book and readings, but sometimes include material that is newer or that reacts to issues that arise in class.
+They will be/are available on an "as-is basis" in the slides directory because:

 Communities, professional organizations, and information portals: